Diegopie/d2_seasonal_challenges/README.md

 #### Setting and Updating State

-The client renders each week or category of challenge by mapping through the localSeasonalChallenges data.
+The client renders each week or category of challenge by mapping through the server data.
 Because of this, we can initialize state context for every single challenge in our database programmatically.

 ``` js
 {